anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 > Encryption

 * EMRFS encryption
-  * S3 encryption at rest: sse-s3, sse-kms, client-side. ss3-c not supported
+  * S3 encryption at rest: sse-s3 (only AES-256 supports audit logging), sse-kms, client-side. ss3-c not supported
+  * With S3 encryption in EMR, all encryption modes use a single CME by default to encrypt objects.
+To access encrypted data in S3, modify the cluster's security configuration by delegating the appropriate CKS for each bucket under the per-bucket encryption overrides
   * EC2 instance store encryption, NVMe or LUKS encryption
   * EBS volumes: KMS (works with root volume), LUKS (doesn't work with root module)
   * TLS in transit between EMR nodes and S3

-* Spark communication between drivers & executors is encrypted
-* Hive communication between Glue Metastore and EMR uses TLS
+For log file encryption:

+* Enable logging when creating EMR cluster
+* By default, each Amazon EMR cluster writes log files on the master node.
+These are written to the /mnt/var/log/ directory
+* With Amazon EMR version 5.30.0 and later (except Amazon EMR 6.0.0), you can encrypt log files stored in Amazon S3 with an AWS KMS customer-managed key

 > EMR serverless